my-13/VR-attention/README.md

 ## File Explination

 GameManager.cs - Handles the entire "game" and globally just manages the world.
 Passes interactions towards trials OrientationTrials.cs - A static class that handles all the logic and variables for the trials.
+It does not only handle with line orientation, but also grabbing input

 ## License